Explore UCD

 • If an application is not deemed suitable, a letter will be sent to the applicant informing them of the decision.
 The programme does not provide individual feedback.

 Please note that the application review process does not take place until after the the relevant application deadline.
-For Honohan Scholarship applicants the application deadline is 9th February 2024 and for 2025 IRC candidates the deadline is 8th September 2024.
+For Honohan Scholarship applicants the application deadline is TBC and for 2026 IRC candidates the deadline is TBC.

 There is a rolling deadline for other, externally-funded students.